Based-Games/BasedEngine/engine/json/README.md

     - `inputs` tag: Input settings.
 Not really used ATM.
         - `p1_io`: Set Player 1's IO type.
 Types ATM are just `HID` Default: `HID`
         - `p2_io`: Same as `p1_io`.
+        - `connect_port`: The port for things wanting to use IO to connect to.
+Changing this will change the server and client sides.
+Default: `59585`
     - `clock` tag: Clock settings.
 Just used for shop close stuff.
         - `shop_close`: Shop close settings.
 Leave these alone.
     - `engine` tag: Engine variables.
 Don't touch these.